Cryptkeeper/mcping-js/README.md

 const mcping = require('mcping-js')

-// 25565 is the default Minecraft Java Edition multiplayer server port const server = new mcping.MinecraftServer('mc.hypixel.net', 25565)
+// 25565 is the default Minecraft Java Edition multiplayer server port
+// The port may be omitted and will default to 25565 const server = new mcping.MinecraftServer('mc.hypixel.net', 25565)

 server.ping(timeout, protocolVersion, (err, res) => {